James Murray Yale: Gold rush

 During the gold rush era, gold reserves were found near the area of Fort Langley, of which Yale was the commander.
 He sent his associate Allard to build a new fort that he named Fort Yale.
 A wagon road was built named Old Yale Road and was used to move men and supplies to the gold mines.
 The city of Yale, British Columbia, became one of the biggest city in the region west of Chicago and all the way to the north of San Francisco, due to its positioning.
 They initially didn't want to participate in the gold rush as they anticipated future conflicts and wars with the Indians.

 With unwelcomed foreigners and speculators coming in for the gold rush, the relationships established with the Indians and the supply chains were seriously disturbed.
 Thousands came from San Francisco after hearing the story that the HBC had shipped away 110 pounds of gold.
 With the prospect of wealth, the population of the United States territory of Washington and Oregon, as well as Europeans and other Indians tribes, were excited and came by all means of travel.
 The HBC would start using the Beaver steamship and the Otter steamship to serve the gold industry.

 With the arrival of the Fraser Canyon Gold Rush, the Fraser Canyon War and the McGowan War started.
 It didn't take long for a white woman to be captured and held prisoner by the Indians.
 Yale sent 45 men with muskets and revolvers to rescue her.
 Royal Engineers troops of the British Army were sent, and a need for a new colony with a better legal structure was felt by the HBC and others.
 This would lead to the creation of British Columbia.
 The act of creation was made at Fort Langley, who would stay, for a time, the provisional colonial capital of the Royal colony of British Columbia.

 Chief factor Douglas would announce the formation of the colony to the Secretary of State, Lord Edward Bulwer Lytton, in company of Admiral Robert Lambert Baynes, Chief Justice David Cameron, and Judge Matthew Baillie Begbie.
 Many administrative positions were created to better handle the gold rush and the monopoly agreement with the Hudson's Bay Company was revoked.
 Having worked so hard at building the trading operations at Fort Langley for the last 30 years, and seeing the HBC being displaced by the British, Yale decided he had enough and took his retirement.

 He returned for a brief time to Montreal, Canada, the area where he was born.
 He then later came back to Vancouver Island and bought land near his old friends of the HBC in Victoria, British Columbia, and resided there thereafter.
 He never returned to Fort Langley.
+In its heyday, the fort consisted of assistant traders, blacksmiths, boat builders, baril makers, carpenters, coopers, interpreters, laborers, and middlemen.